creynders/dijon/README.md

 Dijon was specifically created to facilitate easy MVC(S) structure setup.
 (See Demo)

-* Instead of IOC the Service Locator pattern can be used as well.
+* Instead of DI the Service Locator pattern can be used as well.

 ## Basics